TedNadres/Profile/index.md

 explored and deployed solution elements, including infrastructure

 ### Automation (OT / IT)
 - **Plant Information System**: Full-Stack Programming of Various web-based reports - Connected to the Allen-Bradley PLC, the Aveva Intouch SCADA downloads data to the Microsoft Access database.
-Utilizing HTML, Javascript and ASP the page is viewed by plant personnel in lieu of the old report system with expensive license.
+Utilizing HTML, Javascript and ASP the page is viewed by plant personnel.
+This is in lieu of using the proprietary report system with expensive license.
 - 📷 Screenhots: [Plant Reports](https://tednadres.github.io/portfolio/PlantView1.png)